bitzhangcy/Deep-Learning-Based-Anomaly-Detection/README.md

 1. **A unifying review of deep and shallow anomaly detection.** Proceedings of the IEEE, 2020. [paper](https://ieeexplore.ieee.org/document/9347460)

-   *Ruff, Lukas and Kauffmann, Jacob R. and Vandermeulen, Robert A. and Montavon, Grégoire and Samek, Wojciech and Kloft, Marius and Dietterich, Thomas G., and Müller, Klaus-Robert.*
+   *Ruff, Lukas and Kauffmann, Jacob R. and Vandermeulen, Robert A. and Montavon, Grégoire and Samek, Wojciech and Kloft, Marius and Dietterich, Thomas G., and Müller, and Klaus-Robert.*

 1. **A review on outlier/anomaly detection in time series data.** ACM Computing Surveys, 2022. [paper](https://dl.acm.org/doi/10.1145/3444690)

-   *Ane Blázquez-García, Angel Conde, Usue Mori, Jose A. Lozano.*
+   *Ane Blázquez-García, Angel Conde, Usue Mori, and Jose A. Lozano.*

 1. **A comprehensive survey on graph anomaly detection with deep learning.** TKDE, 2021. [paper](https://ieeexplore.ieee.org/document/9565320)